sluedecke/atom-diary/README.md

   * [DONE] add navigation to calendar view (switching months)
   * [DONE] open file for a day when clicking on it
   * [DONE] make colors follow selected atom theme
-  * update calendar view when saving a diary file
+  * [IN PROGRESS]update calendar view when saving a diary file
+    * make use of central file opening routine in atom-diary.coffee
 * Make diary printable
   * include meta Asciidoc/Markdown files to create a printable diary using include::\*[]
 * Make diary manageable